API, definition and list of those you need to know

 Language Level

-There are high-level API in terms of programming language, such as graphics APIs or ABIs (Application Binary Interfaces) close to the system, like the Linux Standard Base, as the interface of hardware drivers.
+There are high-level API in terms of programming language, such as graphics APIs and ABIs (Application Binary Interfaces) close to the system, like the Linux Standard Base or the interface of hardware drivers.